idealogica/indi/readme.md

 You can pass foreign container instance as a constructor argument to share values form it in two modes:

-<li>Master mode.
-Allows to have all values form foreign container available in InDI:</li>
+► Master mode.
+Allows to have all values form foreign container available in InDI:

 ```php
 if($foreignContainer instanceof Interop\Container\ContainerInterface)